Ron Ruelle hobbyDB

 Ironically, while DC’s Shazam! was becoming popular with comic fans and TV viewers, readers didn’t really dig Marvel’s Marvel, so the character was killed off in the 1970s.
 And then revived several times since, as various male and female characters, most with the last name “Vell.”
 At one point he was resurrected long enough to die again in an explosion where his DNA was mixed with his cohort, USAF Officer Carol Danvers.
 So Danvers acquired super powers and of course became… Ms. Marvel.
 And then she eventually just took on the Captain Marvel name.
 At various times over the last couple of decades Ms./Captain Marvel has starred in her own standalone comics, made guest appearances in other stories, and has been part of the Avengers.
 So if you’ve been paying attention and weren’t confused by everything that happened before, all of this should make sense.

-By the way, DC is releasing a Shazam! movie later this year.
+By the way, DC is releasing a Shazam! movie later this summer.
 It looks like a fun, goofy, good time at the cinema.
 No word on whether he’s called “Captain Marvel” anytime in the flick.
 Let’s hope not.
 That could get confusing.